flimflam-austin/hugo-cms-test/content/quick_reads/20180403-18-02-21-found-austin-bomber/index.md

       Here's What We Know:
     _key: card-1-77201d07-b350-4fac-b486-1d68a5edd481
   - order: 1
+    useCheckmark: false
     body: >-
       > "We literally had Austin police officers running towards a vehicle that had an explosive device in it.
-That detonated. **That is unbelievable courage.
+That detonated.**That is unbelievable courage.
 Those are heroes**."